josef-gmuer/portfolio/README.md

 ## Global Carbon Pricing & Emissions Tracker

-Carbon pricing is widely seen as the most efficient tool for reducing emissions — but with 73 jurisdictions now running carbon taxes or trading systems, how effective are they in practice?
+Carbon pricing is widely seen as the most efficient tool for reducing emissions, but with 63 jurisdictions now running carbon taxes or trading systems, how effective are they in practice?
 Drawing on World Bank carbon pricing data and Climate Watch emissions records from 2015–2024, I built an Excel dashboard to compare pricing levels, policy types, and emissions trajectories across regions.
 The results are underwhelming: average carbon prices remain far below levels economists consider effective, and there is limited evidence of a strong price-emissions relationship at current levels.
 The dashboard points to Europe as a relative success story, while highlighting the gap that remains in Asia-Pacific and Latin America, regions where scaling up carbon pricing should be the priority.

 ![Carbon Pricing Dashboard](/excelupdate.png)